scc-digitalhub/docs/tutorials/docs/tvm/deploy.md

 ## 3. Build: ONNX to Relax IR

 `build` converts the model into Relax IR.
 YOLOv8n needs no conversion option: we only give the Job enough resources.
+The build log shows that the graph is simplified with onnxsim by itself: with TVM 0.26 this is expected for YOLOv8, see [Outputs without a shape](../../../runtimes/tvm/#outputs-without-a-shape).

 === "Console"